Jason Verrett: 2014

 The San Diego Chargers selected Verrett in the first round (25th overall) of the 2014 NFL draft.
 Verrett was the fourth cornerback drafted in 2014, behind Justin Gilbert (8th overall), Kyle Fuller (14th overall), and Darqueze Dennard (24th overall).
 Verrett became the highest selected TCU defender since Bob Lilly in 1961.
 On May 29, 2014, the Chargers signed Verrett to a four-year, $7.88 million contract that includes $6.39 million guaranteed and a signing bonus of $4.05 million.

 Throughout training camp, Verrett competed against Shareece Wright, Richard Marshall, and Brandon Flowers.
 Head coach Mike McCoy named Verrett the third cornerback on the depth chart to start the regular season, behind Flowers and Wright.

-Verrett made his professional regular season debut in the Chargers season opener at the Cardinals; he recorded four combined tackles and defected a pass in their 18–17 loss.
+Verrett made his professional regular season debut in the Chargers season opener at the Cardinals; he recorded four combined tackles and deflected a pass in their 18–17 loss.
 On September 14, 2014, Verrett earned his first career start in place of Flowers, who had suffered a groin injury.
 Verrett was inactive for the Chargers’ 33–14 win against the Jacksonville Jaguars in Week 4 due to a hamstring injury.

 On October 12, 2014, Verrett recorded a season-high six solo tackles, broke up two passes, and made his first career interception during a 31–28 victory at the Oakland Raiders in Week 6.
 Verrett intercepted a pass by Raiders’ rookie quarterback Derek Carr with 1:13 remaining in the game to seal the Chargers victory.
 Verrett left the game in the third quarter after injuring his labrum in three places while diving for a pass, but returned to finish the game.
 Verrett was inactive for the Chargers’ Week 7 loss to the Kansas City Chiefs due to his torn labrum.
 In Week 8, Verrett attempted to play with his shoulder injury after cornerbacks Flowers and Steve Williams were listed as inactive due to injuries.
 Verrett made one tackle before exiting in the second quarter of the Chargers’ 35–21 loss at the Denver Broncos.
 On November 15, 2014, the Chargers officially placed Verrett on injured reserve for the rest of his rookie season.
 He required surgery to repair three tears to his labrum and a tear to his rotator cuff.
 Verrett finished his rookie season in 2014 with 19 combined tackles (18 solo), four pass deflections, and one interception in six games and four starts.